keif/gatsby-blog/src/pages/about.md

 page: true
 ---

 Hi, I am Stefan.
-I like to build things, debug things, and, most of all, to keep learn.
+I like to build things, debug things, and, most of all, to keep learning.

 I enjoy designing user interfaces.
 Combining both user experience research and accessibility.
 I am a big fan of tech and science, with passion for Astronomy.